TritonDataCenter/pkgsrc-wiki/about:workflow.markdown

 ### pkgsrc

-This is the primary repository, located at <https://github.com/joyent/pkgsrc/>, and containing the majority of packages.
+This is the primary repository, located at <https://github.com/joyent/pkgsrc/>, and contains the majority of packages.
 It is a downstream fork of the official pkgsrc repository.

 <a name="pkgsrc-joyent"/>